John J. Marchi: Personal life

+Marchi died from pneumonia on April 25, 2009, while vacationing in Lucca with his wife and other family members.

 Legacy

 A new Staten Island Ferry boat was named in Marchi's honor in 2006.

 John Marchi Hall was named in his honor on campus of the College of Staten Island in 2006.
-The building is located in the "north" side of campus; building 2N.
+Also known as Building 2N, John Marchi Hall is located on the north side of the campus.

-A collection of Marchi's legislative and personal files are available at the College of Staten Island Archives and Special Collections.
+A collection of Marchi's legislative and personal files is available at the College of Staten Island Archives and Special Collections.